Job Market Paper | July 2016

 2017-04 | With Aghion, Bergeaud, Boppart, and Klenow | November 2017

-Statistical agencies typically impute inflation for disappearing products from the inflation rate for surviving products.
-As some products disappear precisely because they are displaced by better products, inflation may be lower at these points than for surviving products.
-As a consequence, creative destruction may result in overstated inflation and understated growth.
-We use a simple model to relate this “missing growth” to the frequency and size of various kinds of innovations.
-Using U.S. Census data, we then apply two ways of assessing the magnitude of missing growth for all private nonfarm businesses for 1983–2013.
+Statistical agencies typically impute inflation for disappearing products based on surviving products, which may result in overstated inflation and understated growth.
+Using U.S. Census data, we apply two ways of assessing the magnitude of “missing growth” for private nonfarm businesses from 1983–2013.
 The first approach exploits information on the market share of surviving plants.
 The second approach applies indirect inference to firm-level data.
-We find: (i) missing growth from imputation is substantial — approximately 0.5 percentage points per year for both approaches; and (ii) most of the missing growth is due to creative destruction (as opposed to new varieties).
+We find: (i) missing growth from imputation is substantial — at least 0.6 percentage points per year; and (ii) most of the missing growth is due to creative destruction (as opposed to new varieties).

 Stanford Manuscript | With Bollard and Klenow | June 2016